jaguart/kompl/README.md

 ## Author

 Jeff, aka *jaguart* on Github. https://jaguart.tech - dabbler.

 This is my first playground using TypeScript in the Node-verse.
+Canonical https://github.com/jaguart/kompl